One woman is diagnosed with breast cancer every two minutes.

 But also to promote prevention and raise money to fund research and treatment options for all.

-Breast Cancer Awareness month is every year, between October 1 and October 31.
-This awareness event happens worldwide during this time of year.
+Breast Cancer Awareness month is every year, between October 1st and October 31st.
+This awareness event happens worldwide during the month of October.

 History of Breast Cancer Awareness Month

 Breast Cancer Awareness Month was founded in 1985 as the American Cancer Society’s effort to promote mammography as the most effective way to combat breast cancer.

 Presently one of the most recognizable health campaigns in existence, this larger-than-life health movement is now observed worldwide between October 1 and October 31 every year.

 October sees an uptick in fundraising walks, runs, and other events that help fuel the goals of breast cancer charities and nonprofit organizations devoted to public education, supporting patients and their families, and funding projects seeking a cure.

 The Susan G. Komen Breast Cancer Foundation was the first to adopt the color pink as a symbolic color for breast cancer.

 They gifted pink ribbons and visors to every breast cancer survivor and participant in their 1991 Komen New York City Race for the Cure.